Budgeting & Forecasting

 The DCF model works on the basis that the value of a company is the sum of its future cash flow, discounted by the present figure.
 This makes it a handy tool for CFOs to assess whether a merger or acquisition is a good idea.
 It's also suitable for investors looking to put their money into a business raising capital and see what return they’ll get.

-We’ll use a straightforward M&A example for the discounted cash flow method.
-If a company wanted to buy a smaller firm, it would look at its statement of cash slows, balance sheet, historical financial performance, growth prospects, and broader industry trends.
+We’ll use a straightforward merger and acquisition (M&A) example for the discounted cash flow method.
+If a company wanted to buy a smaller firm, it would look at its statement of cash flows, balance sheet, historical financial performance, growth prospects, and broader industry trends.

 The next step is to determine the appropriate discount rate or rate of return for an investor.
 But how to determine the discount rate?
 A weighted average cost of capital (WACC) usually does the trick as it factors in debt and equity financing.